OpenEx-Platform/docs/docs/usage/scenario.md

 When clicking on Scenarios in the left menu, you access to the list of all Scenarios that have been defined in the platform.
 Scenario are like templates that translate threat context into meaningfull events to simulate.

-Scenarios can categorize by defining category, main focus, severity and tags.
+Scenarios can be categorized by defining categories, main focus, severity and tags.
 It is then possible to filter the Scenarios list based on this attributes.
 Quick filters are present by default on top of the screen to filter Scenario on most used Categories.

 It is also possible to search Scenarios by their names using the contextual search bar.